nus-cs3281/2024/students/yiwen101/knowledge.md

 Understand the difference between inline markdown and non-inline markdown.

 Can use comment like `eslint-disable-next-line no-await-in-loop` to disable eslint for the next line for a specific rule.

+Better understand the workflow for frontend: markbind serve -d or npm run build:web to test frontend changes, the frontend markbind.min.js and markbind.min.css bundles are only updated during release.

+Gain knowledge on debugging frontend with browser, and understand css inheritance.

+Gain knowledge on vue component basics,

+Gain knowledge on and how new line in vue could be treated as brace.

+Gain knowledge on vue component life cycle knowledge and how "onMounted" can fix the mermaid plugin issue.

+Introduced to the concept of hydration in vue (not did not attempt that issue yet).